bartei/rotary-controller-python/README.md

 ls # --> This will show you a list of log files, look for the latest one produced by kivy and cat the contents
 ```

+## Configuration of the servo axis parameters

+The servo axis can be configured to operate in one of two possible modes:
+ - Rotary Table
+ - Electronic Lead Screw

+When the servo is configured to operate in rotary table mode, the position is reported back in degrees, therefore
+the configuration of the numerator and denominator for the input encoder shall be configured to reflect a full
+rotation of the controlled device.

+When the servo is configured to operate in ELS mode, the position reported back is a relative offset of the leadscrew
+travel.

+Internally the system always operates in metric, regardless of the mode selected by the user, so all the ratios
+and settings in the setup page have to reflect

+parameters:
+- lead screw pitch configuration in mm (how many steps does it take to advance for the specified pitch)
+- encoder input for the spindle, we know how many steps for a full rotation

+the user configures the feed amount per revolution, the system calculates the ratio for the output axis so that
+one full revolution of the spindle moves the output axis by the required amount:

+lead screw pitch configuration as in how many steps to move a given amount, for example:
+4TPI lead screw:
+4 TPI means 4 threads per inch, so the pitch is 0.25" -> 1/4

+Since we operate in metric, this number has to be converted to metric:
+1/4 * 10/254

+Let's look at the final ratio that needs to be configured in order to get the required feed:

+Example:
+encoder: 4096 pulses per revolution

+lead screw: 4TPI

+required feed: 0.003" per revolution

+lead_screw_pulses = spindle_pulses * spindle_ratio * lead_screw_pitch * pulses_per_pitch * requested_feed